Kieran-Bacon/stow/docs/index.md

 - This bulking method requires the files you are working on to touch the local file system before they are pushed to the remote, so if local storage is a scarce resource then this approach may not be feasible.
 - The performance of the bulk upload is dependent on the availability of the underlying backend.
 If the storage provider doesn't provide a utility for bulk uploading then there isn't an improvement to be had.
 - Network usage will be grouped at a single point (exiting of the localise context) in your program flow.

-!!!
-Note
-    The behaviour for local file systems is exactly the same for both approaches as they both will access the artefacts directly.
-There is no negative impact locally.

-### Don't hold onto things you don't need

-Words to live by, but especially here.
-As `Artefact` objects are created to provide a convenient means of accessing filesystem objects, their existence is tied intrinsically with those objects.
-Holding references to objects that are deleted will result in the `Artefact` objects raising existence errors when you next try to interact with them.

-If an object is actively deleted you should try and make sure you aren't holding a reference to it.

-That being said, updates to files, overwrites, copies and moves onto operations will not be an issue.
-The metadata for the the `Artefact` object will be updated accordingly.